List of In Another World with My Smartphone characters: Duchy of Brunhild

 The princess of Belfast, the daughter of King Tristwin and Queen Yuel, older sister of Prince Yamato, the niece of Duchess Ellen and Duke Alfred Ernes Ortlinde, and Sue and Edward's cousin (although she treats Sue more like a little sister rather than a cousin).
 Yumina met Touya when he heals her father from attempted poisoning, and quickly started to fall in love with him.
-Yumina possesses the Null magic "Mystic Eyes" of intuition, an ability that comes from her heterochromic eyes, which gives her the ability to see a person's true nature.
+Yumina possesses the Null magic "Mystic Eyes" of intuition, an ability that comes from her heterochromic eyes, which gives her the ability to see a person's true nature, Later on in the series Yumina gains a dependent rait called foresight which is the ability to see the future.
+She had close friendships with Lucia and Linze, even Reliel for supporting her gay romantic materials she writes in secret.
 She is Touya's first fiancée and Kuon's mother.